Waleed18574/Waleed_Data_Analyst_Portfolio_Projects/MS_Excel_Projects/MS_Excel_Project_1_NYSE_Industrial_Sector_Data_and_Business_Analysis/README.md

 # NYSE Business & Data Analysis

 ## Introduction
 In this project I analyzed real life data from New York Stock Market Exchange.
-I drew a subset of a large dataset provide by Kaggle on [New York Stock Exchange](https://www.kaggle.com/dgawlik/nyse) that contaiins historical financial data.
+I drew a subset of a large dataset provide by Kaggle on [New York Stock Exchange](https://www.kaggle.com/dgawlik/nyse) that contains historical financial data.
 Next, I went through the process of calculating summary statistics, drawing an inference from the statistics, calculating business metrics and using models to forecast future growth prospects for the industrial sector companies.
 I performed that by:

 - Interpreting the measures of central tendency and spread (mean, median, standard deviation, range.)